-The King Cottage is one of the early cottages previously located at the Wisconsin Veterans Home in King.
-The building was moved to South Park and placed behind the Hutchinson House in 1975.
-To make room for larger facilities, the Wisconsin Veterans Home had planned to move or demolish some of the original cottages on their site.
+The King Cottage was moved to South Park and placed behind the Hutchinson House in 1975.
 The Waupaca Historical Society, at the time, only operated the Hutchinson House and thus was looking for more room for storage.
-Working with the City of Waupaca, the Waupaca Historical Society moved the cottage to its current location and immediately utilized it for artifact and office storage.
+Working with the City of Waupaca, the Waupaca Historical Society moved the cottage from King to its current location and immediately utilized it for artifact and office storage.

 A few years later, porches were added to the cottage, and the interior walls were removed to allow for use as a research library.
 From 1997 until 2001, it was filled with photographs, books, maps, and other research and genealogical materials.